Billy Dixon: Later years and death

-In 1883 Dixon returned to civilian life and built a home near the Adobe Walls site.
-He was postmaster there for 20 years and also the first sheriff of newly formed Hutchinson County, Texas.
-He served as state land commissioner and a justice of the peace.
+In 1883, Dixon returned to civilian life and built a home near the Adobe Walls site.
+He was postmaster there for 20 years and served as the first sheriff of newly formed Hutchinson County.
+He also served as state land commissioner and a justice of the peace.

-In 1894 he married Olive King Dixon of Virginia, who for nearly three years was the only woman in Hutchinson County.
+In 1894, Dixon married Olive King Dixon of Virginia, who for nearly three years was the only woman in Hutchinson County.
 They had seven children.
-In 1902 the family moved to Plemons for schooling for their children.
+In 1902, the family moved to Plemons for schooling for their children.
 In 1906 they moved to Oklahoma.

-Dixon died from pneumonia at his Cimarron County homestead in 1913 and was buried in Adobe Walls battle site in Hutchinson County, Texas.
-On his deathbed he told Olive his complete life story, which she penned and later published.
+Dixon died from pneumonia at his Cimarron County homestead in 1913 and was buried in Adobe Walls battle site in Hutchinson County.
+On his deathbed, he told Olive his complete life story, which she penned and later published.
 In 1929 his body was reinterred at Adobe Walls.

 Dixon Creek in southern Hutchinson County was named for him, as is the Billy Dixon Masonic Lodge in Fritch.
 A plaque commemorating his Medal of Honor was formally dedicated in 1992.

 The Historical Breechloading Smallarms Association, England, holds a shooting competition to commemorate his incredible long-distance shot.
 Known as the Vintage Rifle Open Long Range Championships, it is shot at a distance of 1,000 yards using black-powder cartridge rifles of that era, and is strongly contested from shooters all over the United Kingdom.